vineeteldochan/swaggerui-serverless/README.md

 ### :factory: Architecture:

-Swagger UI is deployed on a lambda function using packages like [AWS-Serverless-Express](https://github.com/awslabs/aws-serverless-express) which provides calls from lambda to an Express app.
+Swagger UI is deployed on a lambda function using packages like [AWS-Serverless-Express](https://github.com/awslabs/aws-serverless-express) which provides calls from lambda to an [Express](https://github.com/expressjs/express) app.
 It also makes use of the [Swagger-UI-Express](https://github.com/scottie1984/swagger-ui-express) package which helps run swagger in express.

 We use a authorizer to validate the basic authentication credentials.
 This lambda function is invoked by AWS API Gateway.
 The gateway response is modified to give back the WWW-Authenticate header.

 The deployment is made using [Serverless](https://github.com/serverless/serverless)

+[Serverless Webpack](https://github.com/serverless-heaven/serverless-webpack) along with [Webpack](https://github.com/webpack/webpack) is used to optimize the dependencies on each lambda function to what it actually needs.

 ### :package: Run
     Clone the git repository